Wenhaston, St Peter's Church

-Like so may medieval paintings in country churches the Wenhaston Doom was discovered by accident.
+Like so many medieval paintings in country churches the Wenhaston Doom was discovered by accident.
 In 1892 the chancel was undergoing restoration work.
 The workmen removed some old whitewashed boards blocking the upper section of the chancel arch.
-Without ceremony they threw the boards into a heap in the churchyard.
+Without ceremony, they threw the boards into a heap in the churchyard.

 Another part of the scene shows St Peter in his papal robes, holding a golden key to unlock the gates of Heaven.
 Before him are a naked king, queen, cardinal, and bishop.
 They have been judged and found acceptable, and serve as an example to humbler folk.
 There is also a symbolic message in the four figures of temporal and spiritual authority; be loyal to the Church and State.
 Beyond St Peter is Heaven, with a naked figure being taken by the hand and led into a large tower.

 Opposite these figures are damned souls being led into Hell by horned demons.
 Hell is represented as a huge beast with jagged teeth, opened wide to devour the sinful.

 Underneath the Doom is a later inscription from Romans XIII I-IV, reading: